sociail/.github/profile/README.md

 `Reimagine everyday human collaboration through AI.`

 #### **Our Mission 🏃‍♂️🏃🏻‍♀️🏃🏻**
-`Develop the leading AI platform that empowers everyone to integrate AI into their lives.`
+`Develop the leading collaborative AI platform that empowers everyone to integrate AI into their lives.`
 <br>
 <br>